vlang/v/doc/docs.md

 > [!NOTE]
 > This section is valid when .v files are not in the project's root directory.

-modules names in .v files, must match their directory.
+Modules names in .v files, must match the name of their directory.

 A .v file `./abc/source.v`  must start with `module abc`.
-All other .v files in this directory belong to the same module abc and should start with `module abc`.
+All other .v files in this directory belong to the same module `abc`.
+They should also start with `module abc`.

-If you have `abc/def/`, with .v files in both folders you can `import abc`, but you will have to `import abc.def` too, to get to the symbols in the subfolder.
+If you have `abc/def/`, and .v files in both folders, you can `import abc`, but you will have to `import abc.def` too, to get to the symbols in the subfolder.
+It is independent.

 In `module name` statement, name never repeats directory's hierarchy, but only its directory.
-So in `abc/def/source.v`  first line will be `module def`, and never `module abc.def`.
+So in `abc/def/source.v` the first line will be `module def`, and not `module abc.def`.

-`import module_name` statements must respect file hierarchy, also you cannot import def, only abc.def
+`import module_name` statements must respect file hierarchy, you cannot `import def`, only `abc.def`

-Refering to a module symbol such function or variable only requires module name as prefix:
+Refering to a module symbol such as a function or const, only needs module name as prefix:

 ```v ignore
 module def